Editing Users Manually

 - Preferred language: controls the language of the Web interface and of the Attendant Console for the user.
 Valid values are EN, IT, FR, ES, DE.
 Different users may have different languages.

-- Department: affects the way the user can access Speedy Directories.
+- Department: affects the way the user can access Contact Manager directories.
 Please check the relevant section of this guide

 - First Extension Number and MAC address: The first extension number is used by Imagicle applications to be able to tell which physical device is associated to a person.
 If two users share the same line, the MAC address will be taken into account.
 MAC addresses must be unique.